Give Students a Healthy Challenge: 21 Practical Resources for Advanced ESL Lessons

 Advanced learners already have robust vocabularies and are often more comfortable with grammar than many native English speakers.

-So we teachers are often stuck with the question: “What can I even teach them?”
+So teachers are often stuck with the question: “What can I even teach them?”

 Luckily, we’re teaching in the days of the World Wide Web.

-Some of these resources are specially tailored for ESL students.
-Others aren’t, but work equally well—if not even better—because they provide your advanced learners with rich, authentic English materials meant for native speakers.
+Some of these resources are specially tailored for ESL students, while others work equally well—if not even better—because they provide your advanced learners with rich, authentic English materials meant for native speakers.

 We’ve done the digging for you, so the next time you’re running low on ideas for your advanced classes, look no further than these 21 top-notch resources.